ajuna-network/SubstrateNET.UnityDemo/README.md

 Implementation of a Ajuna.NetWallet in a Unity app where the following is possible:

-- Create Wallet and store in the local file storage
+- Create a Wallet and store in the local file storage
 - Restore wallet from file storage
 - Transfer Balance from Alice to the newly created wallet account
 - Information about the state of the executed extrinsic.